Sriram-infohub/YouTube-Streamer-Analysis/README.md

    \`\`\`
 5. Create a pull request.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For any questions or issues, feel free to reach out to [your email] or open an issue on GitHub.
+For any questions or issues, feel free to reach out to [sriramkannanofficial@gmail.com] or open an issue on GitHub.